web-infra-dev/rspack/scripts/README.md

-The scripts here are related to development workflow of Rspack.
+Scripts here are related to development workflow of Rspack.

 ## Usages